 It’s best for medium to large rugs and areas you want extra comfort.
 This rug pad offers sound reduction and insulation.
 It's especially great if you live in an apartment or multi-story home.

-The Superior Lock rug pad is available in several thicknesses.
-You decide how much cushioning you prefer.
+Superior-Lock is available in several thicknesses.
+You can decide how much cushioning you prefer.

 The pad is thinner, but the recycled felt fiber offers the same grip strength.
 It keeps the rug from wrinkling or bunching.
 The rubber backing prevents the rug from shifting or sliding, even in high-traffic areas.